anfelipecb/conflict-prediction-ml/milestones/milestone2.md

 This is also a good time to start your final report.
 For Milestone 6 (the final milestone) you will participate in a project fair and turn in a report that explains what you did over the course of your project.

-To complete Milestone 2 create a file named milestones/milestone2.md in your group repository.
-Write a short sentence with a new formulation of your research question and whether you had to change your proposal.
-In a new paragraph, write 100-200 words about your dataset, where you found it, what features you plan on using, the new feature you plan on extracting, etc.

 Upload the contents of your repo to the "Project Milestone 2" assignment on Gradescope.
 Milestone 2 is due 04/17 at 11:59pm.